vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 - Details (Registry)
 - Network source details

-In addition, the individual names of rule groups are not transferred.
+In addition, the individual names of the rules in groups are not transferred.
 So that the converter should give the rules specific names, a name can be defined for the group in the `<RuleGroup>` tag.

 Which then looks like this: